panastasiadist/Enqueueror/README.md

 ---- Assets in ascending directory depth (if a subdirectory hierarchy exists) <br>
 ------ Assets in the same directory are delivered in filename ascending order

-*Note: The above loading order of assets won't be respected for assets acting as dependencies.
-For example, if Asset 1 would normally be delivered before Asset 2, but Asset 2 is a dependency of Asset 1, Asset 2 will be delivered before Asset 1.*
+*Note: The aforementioned loading order won't be respected for assets acting as dependencies.
+For example, if Asset 1 would normally be delivered before Asset 2, but Asset 2 is a dependency of Asset 1, then Asset 2 will be delivered before Asset 1.*

 ## WPML - Multilingual Support